 4. Contact the school

-In preparation for discussion with your child’s school about the bullying:
+In preparation for the discussion with your child’s school about the bullying:

 Make a follow-up appointment to check the situation is still being monitored, that positive action is continuing, and to report back your child’s sense of the situation having been addressed.